amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

 * Click on the add price button to save the details.
 * Click on save button to save the add product form.
 * Price type : Select Price type as Volume Pricing.

-* Note : in case of product to be ordered in bulk quantities the volume pricing option to be added.
+  *Note : in case of product to be ordered in bulk quantities the volume pricing option to be added.*
 * Min quantity : enter min quantity.
 * Cost price : enter Cost price & Selling price
 * Combine set : select the checkbox if the quantity sets are to be combined
 * Click on the add price button to save the details.
 * Click on save button to save the add product form.

-* **Volume Pricing** (bulk orders): Min qty, cost, selling, combine set
-* **Attribute Level Pricing** (per material/attribute)
+* Price type : Select Price type as Attribute level pricing
+* Note : in case of a product where multiple attributes to be set the attribute level pricing can be used.

+  * Any surface or material on which printing is done.
+Art paper, Synthetic Paper, Metal, Acrylic
+  * Select & set pricing for each attribute individually.
+  * Click on the add price button to save the details.
+  * Click on save button to save the add product form.

 Click **Save**